techtanzeel/collado-io/src/pages/markdown/udacity-rdnd-wyr/index.md

 excerpt: "The product story behind the major refactor of the Udacity's React Nanodegree second project."
 ---

 Last March I [joined the Udacity’s React Developer Nanodegree (RDND)](https://eu.udacity.com/course/react-nanodegree--nd019).
-I did it mostly driven by [curiosity](/blog/2017/curiosity), a passion for coding and crafting digital products, but most importantly, I did it as a way to [relate and connect](/blog/2016/ironhack-experience) in a more profound way with our team of engineers.
+I did it mostly driven by [curiosity](/blog/2017/curiosity), a passion for coding and crafting digital products.
+Most importantly, I did it as a way to [relate and connect](/blog/2016/ironhack-experience) in a more profound way with our team of engineers.

 Don’t get me wrong, though, I have never felt like an outsider, on the contrary.
 I am an [engineer](/blog/2013/industrial-engineer) myself.
 I have been surrounded by talented engineers my entire career: at college, of course, at [iomando](/iomando), at [Ironhack](/ironhack) — first [as a campus manager](/blog/2015/hi-from-ironhack), and now [as a product manager](/blog/2017/ironhack-pm).

 Coming from a technical background has given me an "unfair advantage" relating to other software engineers — despite dealing mostly with the management side of things — participating in technical discussions and comfortably sharing opinionated ideas about our approach to software development.

-Yet at the same time, web development moves fast, and I started to sense that React – one of the most critical pieces of our stack, and a really cool technology — was outpacing me in many ways.
+Yet at the same time, web development moves fast, and I started to sense that React – one of the most critical pieces of our stack — was outpacing me in many ways.

 I had to learn React, I owed to my team.

 Long story short — if you rather want the long version [check out the RDND in-depth post](/blog/2018/udacity-rdnd) — late July I delivered the last project of the RDND.
 Yet I finished the Nanodegree feeling that I rushed through the thing.
-Like I just put a ton of strings together that made some React-sense and wrap them up in GitHub repos in order to graduate.
+Like I just put a ton of strings together that made some React-sense and wrap them up onto GitHub repos in order to graduate.
 But didn’t digest the best practices, didn’t master React’s foundation.
 Somehow, it missed the point.

-Because of that, I promised myself that as soon as I could put some more "side-project time" together I would go back, review the projects, one at a time, and implement all the cool things I kept on learning during my day to day interactions with our engineers.
+Because of that, I promised myself that as soon as I could put some more "side-project time" together I would go back, review them one at a time, and implement all the cool things I kept on learning.

 It took me almost three months to find the right time, but finally, the last couple of weeks have been all about updating the [Would You Rather](https://github.com/MarcCollado/would-you-rather) project — the second one of the RDND.

 > This project consists in a small quiz game, built with React & Redux, that quizzes the user with polls in a "Would You Rather..." format.
 It allows the user to log in, post polls and also vote on polls posted by other users.

 I chose to start working again on this one because it was built on top of Redux — which I really liked, but also because it was the one that seemed to have the most room for improvement.
-During these past two weeks, I set aside almost every evening (and some nights, too) to work on a fully revamped product: from the overall UI design, down to the component structure and the way the data is fetched and handled throughout the app.
+During these past two weeks, I set aside almost every evening (and some nights, too) to work on a fully revamped product: from the UI design fundamentals, down to the component structure and the way the data is fetched and handled throughout the app.

 In a nutshell, what impressed me the most after going deep again into the project was, first, how quickly you forget about the code you wrote just three or four months ago; and second, yet closely related, what an embarrassing experience is to go through your "old" code.
 Which I’ll take as a good thing since it means that you’re learning and skills have improved.

 The app now retains less than 25% of the original code I delivered back in May, while reducing the total lines of code by more than 30% — achieving, of course, feature parity with the older version.
-I really didn’t know before I started the update where those metric belonged in a performance scale for an amateur developer.
+I really didn’t know where those metric belonged in a performance scale for an amateur.
 After consulting with many fellow developers that know a thing or two about it, I have been told that it is pretty impressive 👍.

-On top of that, the app loads faster — mostly because I [got rid](https://github.com/MarcCollado/would-you-rather/commit/e053f686a65812c69f60d6e92eb8f4a7f873171c) of the [MaterialbUI library](https://material-ui.com/) (more on that later), but also improved the way asynchronous calls were managed since they were taxing the app performance.
+On top of that, the app loads faster — mostly because I [got rid](https://github.com/MarcCollado/would-you-rather/commit/e053f686a65812c69f60d6e92eb8f4a7f873171c) of the [Material UI library](https://material-ui.com/) (more on that later), but also improved the way asynchronous calls were managed since they were taxing the app performance.

 The app comes packed with many new features under the hood, but I’ll try to cover the most important things spanning from the design of the UI down to the refactor of some critical components.